carmenbianca/protokolo/README.md

 ```

 The `.protokolo.toml` files in `changelog.d` contain metadata for their
-respective sections; the section title, heading level, and order.
+respective sections: the section title, heading level, and order.
 Their
 inclusion is mandatory.

 The `.protokolo.toml` file in the root of the project contains configurations